JuliaFinMetriX/JupyterApps/README.md

 Note: Don't forget to switch the jupyter kernel to Julia.

+## Structure

+Each notebook must reside in a direct subdirectory of the repository.
+This is required to ensure that testing files will be run from the same relative level than the original notebook files.
+At this level there also exist some special folders:
+- test:
+  - where *.jl files reside for testing
+  - all files in this folder are deleted by `make clean`
+- tmp:
+  - where all output of notebook files is saved
+  - all files are not part of the repository and can be deleted
+- data:
+  - proprietary data in submodules
+  - data that is too time consuming to have its creation as part of the testing suite

 ## Testing

 - new notebooks can be tested against local, stable or dev julia